Imagine a great play list, the wind in your face and the freedom of the…

 Read: Herschel Island: A Must Do Day Trip from Inuvik

-The West Edmonton Mall, once the largest in the world is now the fifth largest indoor shopping mall.
+The West Edmonton Mall, once the largest in the world, is now the fifth largest indoor shopping mall.
 It still claims the title as having the largest indoor amusement park.

 The CN Tower in Toronto was the world’s tallest free standing structure until 2007.

-The license plate for cars, motorbikes and snowmobiles in Nunavut is in the shape of a polar bear.
+Another one of the fun and interesting facts about Canada is that the license plate for cars, motorbikes and snowmobiles in Nunavut is in the shape of a polar bear.

 Canada is the largest producer of uranium in the world.